Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 - “I’m not able to talk about my marriage right now.
 Thank you for respecting that.”

-You do not owe anyone a healed appearance while you’re still in trauma response.
+You do not owe anyone a healed appearance while you are still in trauma response.

 Self-Blame and Shame Spirals